 How The 5G Network Can Help Your Business

 5G has been all over the news lately but more has been said about the rollout of this new network rather than what it is or what its promise may be for businesses and consumers.
 The launching of this network has implications for not just smartphones on wireless networks, but Smart Cities like Kansas City, MO, which has installed municipal Internet of Things (IoT) platforms that control smart streetlights, monitor traffic congestion, and determine the optimal trash pickup schedule for its downtown corridor.
-But what can 5G do for small businesses and entrepreneurs?
+But how will 5G impact small businesses and entrepreneurs?
 Read on to find out what exactly 5G is and how it may benefit your company.

 Simply put, 5G is the next – that is, the fifth – generation of cellular networking.
 But what does that mean in terms of improving upon our current 4G networks?